octovolt/octovolt-website/src/markdown/posts/tce-prototype.md

 :a[up on Github]{.https://github.com/octovolt/SlowEdgeStripboard}.
 But a better, more polished version of it is coming soon.

-Another thing that has emerged through my work on the TCE, and the other circuits where I use comparators, is the fact that the comparator in the TCE (and the original two_comparator_effect) is actually a little bit too slow for video.
+Another thing that has emerged through my work on _TCE_, and the other circuits where I use comparators, is the fact that the comparator in _TCE_ (and the original _two_comparator_effect_) is actually a little bit too slow for video.
 The comparator in question is the :a[LM339]{.https://www.ti.com/lit/ds/symlink/lm339.pdf}, which is cheap, widely available, and comes in a through-hole quad package.
 Unfortunately, it has a response time of about 1.3 microseconds,